jannis-baum/bachelor-thesis/chapters/3_2-implementation.md

 In the scope of this thesis I implemented a minimal viable version of the conceptualized Annotation Interface.
-The implemented features were selected in consultation with Dr. Aniwaa Owusu Obeng and include
+The implemented features were selected in consultation with \glsa{pgx} expert Dr. Aniwaa Owusu Obeng and include

 - infrastructure that eliminates the need for the Google Sheet and gives control over data updates to the curating party,